Amplifying Black Voices Series

 – Michael Castro, Poet Laureate of St. Louis

-Join us for conversation, music, poetry as we look through the prism of Onovwerosuoke's kaleidoscopic work A Triptych of American Voices: A Cantata of the People, commissioned for Coro Allegro in 2019 at the current moment in the movement for Black Lives
+Join us for conversation, music, and poetry as we shine light on classical music, race relations in America, and the movement for Black Lives through the prism of Onovwerosuoke's kaleidoscopic work, A Triptych of American Voices: A Cantata of the People, commissioned for Coro Allegro in 2019,

 With guests: